 However, trust is the key to unlocking this potential.
 As with every new or emerging channel, advertisers are excited, but also cautious.
 They want to know that their media investment is protected, and they want to be able to evaluate the efficacy of the channel in the same manner that they do other digital media channels.
-Brand safety needs to be looked at as a first priority for brands, as it will allow them to explore the creative and innovative possibilities of a premium environment.
+Brand safety also needs to be looked at, as it will allow brands to explore the creative and innovative possibilities of a premium environment.